mikkoha/react-message-box-async/README.md

 - `modalDataTest`: string (optional) - For testing purposes

 You can also pass a string directly to `show()` for a simple message box with default styling.

+## Contributing

+Contributions are welcome!
+Feel free to open an issue or a pull request.

 ## Development